InnSiders Guide: Our Recommendations & Tips to Help You Maximize Your Time in Salem

 Sail Salem Sound on Schooner Fame, a replica privateer from the war of 1812 and learn all about privateering. ~2hrs for $15-$30.
 2pm, 4pm, 6pm Memorial day – Halloween.

-Or you can go on a sunset blues/booze cruise on the Mahi Mahi.
+You can also go on a sunset blues/booze cruise on the Mahi Mahi.
 There is also the Salem Water Taxi (978) 745-6070.

 In Season only